JorGarMol/VoCC/readme.md

 ## Installation

-To install this beta version package, open R and type:
+To install the package, open R and type:

     install.packages("devtools")